reaper699/lisk-docs/APIReference.md

 ```

 ### Get account public key
-Get public key of account.
-If the account does not exist (not opened) will return error.
+Get the public key of an account.
+If the account does not exist the API call will return an error.

 GET `/api/accounts/getPublicKey?address=address`